TaylorJadin/digciz-honors-tutorial/pages/01.home/_important-reminders/alert.md

 visible: true
 ---

-## For September 26th:
-* Make sure to have your examples / anti-examples ready in your Google Doc that Taylor shared with you
-  * 2 - 3 examples is fine
-* Sign up for a domain on [knight.domains](https://knight.domains)
-  * Log in --> Choose your SNC account --> type in the domain name you would like (no capital letters or symbols) --> click Sign-up
-  * If you have questions about signing up, picking a name, or anything else, email me ([taylor.jadin@snc.edu](mailto:taylor.jadin@snc.edu))
+## The next time we meet is October 17th!
+* For the 17th, be prepared to talk about what you have done so far with you site:
+  * What have you tried?
+  * What has worked well / hasn't worked well?
+  * What questions do you have?